giltayar/blog/posts/using-jsm-esm-in-nodejs-a-practical-guide-part-3.md

 ## Mocha and Chai

-Mocha was actually the first test runner to support JSM (support written by yours truly 😊).
+Mocha was actually the first test runner to support ESM (support written by yours truly 😊).
-So write your test files using JSM with no problem.
-The _only_ problem is a minor one, for Mocha: it is a CommonJS packages, and has no JSM wrapper, and so importing it is a two step process: the first line imports the default import, and the second line deconstructs the test functions `describe` and `it`.
+So write your test files using ESM with no problem.
+The _only_ problem is a minor one, for Mocha: it is a CommonJS packages, and has no ESM wrapper, and so importing it is a two step process: the first line imports the default import, and the second line deconstructs the test functions `describe` and `it`.
 Note that most people tend to never import `mocha` so that shouldn't even be a problem for them.